asoral/erpnext-vat-mtd/doc/erpnext_centos8.md

 Just so you know:

- * This is a minimal working installation, not a production site.
+ * This is a minimal working installation.

  * We don't cover firewalls and making the box secure - that's up to you!